Online sexual exploitation and abuse of children is one of the fastest-growing crimes in the world.

 We use a rights-based, trauma-informed and survivor-centered approach, with a focus on safeguarding, in our online child protection programming and advocacy.
 We are guided by three intervention strategies:

-- Individual level: We develop targeted prevention and response programs that put children’s and youths' voices at the center.
+- Individual level: We develop targeted prevention and response programs that put children’s and young people’s voices at the center.

 Systems Strengthening

-At the community level, we support communities to strengthen the capacity of both informal and formal child protection systems.
+At the community level, we support communities to strengthen both informal and formal child protection systems.
 We also advocate for national and local governments to fill existing prevention and response policy gaps.

-Through U.S., country-level and global campaigns, we have taken the lead on moving legislation to support safety-by-design internet policies, hold tech companies accountable and provide resources for law enforcement entities to prosecute offenders.
+Through U.S., country-level, regional and global campaigns and advocacy efforts, we have taken the lead on moving legislation to support safety-by-design internet policies, hold tech companies accountable and provide resources for law enforcement entities to prosecute offenders.

 Examples of systems change we have contributed to include: